5 min read

 Next, approach all the relevant parties with the basic details, such as the time requirement and purpose, and secure their commitment.
 At this time, you should also loop in your HR or L&D team, if necessary, to see if they have any defined processes you should follow or ideas for how to make the arrangement a positive experience for all involved.

-Once everyone has agreed for the job shadowing to occur, meet one-on-one with your employee to discuss what you would like this to achieve and co-create a few realistic goals.
+Once everyone has agreed for the job shadowing to occur, meet one-on-one with your employees to discuss what you would like this to achieve and co-create a few realistic goals.
 Not only does this give you a chance to get on the same page, but having goals will help your employee stay focused on the right things and give you something to hold them accountable to.
 Of course, this information should be shared with the person who is being shadowed so they can also keep it in mind during the process.

 The next step is to set expectations between the involved parties, so there is no confusion or stress.
 For example, if you want the time to be spent doing tasks and in meetings versus a long-winded Q&A session, say so.
 If you have a specific timeline or topics you want to be covered, tell that to both parties.
 This is also when you can give the person being shadowed permission to push back the job shadowing temporarily if something urgent demands their full attention.